maboiteaspam/cozy-dns/README.md

 A frontend UI to manage a bunch of DNS&DHT able node.

 Create a peer.
-Then few more peers, currently K is reduced to 1.
+Then few more peers.

 It will connect to a local DHT table.

-Attach it a domain.
+Select any node, attach it a domain.

+Domain must at least |sld.tld| IE : whatever.com, what.ever.com, what.so.ever.com ect

+Try to resolve the domain from this node, it will use local lookup (Plain object).

-Try to resolve the domain from this node or a new you d create.
+Try to resolve the domain from another node, it will fallback to a DHT query.

+For that it will transform the domain into a torrent file.

+The performs a DHT.lookup of torrent.infoHash and record a new transaction.

+Meanwhile, it also listens to DHT.on('peer') event.

+When a peer is found, if a transaction exists for such torrent.infoHash, the DNS query is solved and returned.

+Note: currently K is reduced to 1.

 ### Run it